ethan-sorenson/slate/source/includes/_mapInformation.md

 	</div>
 </div>

-> To retrieve a list of connrctions, use this code:
+> To retrieve a list of connections, use this code:

 ```shell
 curl GET "{{API Url}}/GetConnections?token={{Token}}" \